 The Yoga cleansing techniques are all just non-medicinal ways of maintaining the body and overcoming illness.
 The ancient yogic methods are really the most natural ways to help the

 bodily systems heal themselves.
 Shatkarmas are responsible for creating physical and mental purification and freeing one from diseases.
 Certain elements are cured with these kriyas.
-Ayurveda has described these cleansing practices by the name of Panchkarmas.
-However, these Panchkarmas take help of certain medicines and herbs.
-While shatkarma stated in Yoga, the emphasis is on the natural method.
-In Ayurveda, disease is caused by the imbalance of the three ‘doshas’ or humors, which are the Kapha (mucus), Pitta (Bile) and the Vata (Wind).
+Ayurveda has described these cleansing practices by the name of Panchakarma.
+However, these Panchkarmas take the help of certain medicines and herbs.
+While Shatkarma stated in Yoga, the emphasis is on the natural method.
+In Ayurveda, the disease is caused by the imbalance of the three ‘doshas’ or humor, which are the Kapha (mucus), Pitta (Bile) and the Vata (Wind).
 The cleansing practices also serve to balance these three elements and purify the body of toxins.

-The entire existence and continuation of a healthy individual depends on the effective function of the digestive system, it is habitually abused either through ignorance or desire; Dhauti, the cleansing practices, assist the efficient movement of food throughout the alimentary canal.
-Sluggishness in any section affects the entire tract detrimentally, and also has impact on associated organs that work in tandem with it, e.g. liver, gallbladder, pancreas etc. Dhauti cleans out old bile, mucus and permits release of impurities from the blood;
+The entire existence and continuation of a healthy individual depend on the effective function of the digestive system, it is habitually abused either through ignorance or desire; Dhauti, the cleansing practices, assist the efficient movement of food throughout the alimentary canal.
+Sluggishness in any section affects the entire tract detrimentally, and also has an impact on associated organs that work in tandem with it, e.g. liver, gallbladder, pancreas, etc. Dhauti cleans out old bile, mucus and permits release of impurities from the blood;

 VAMAN / KUNJAL or GAJAKARANI KRIYA –

-VASTRA DHAUTI -A cleansing practice, which consist swallowing, and re-gurgitating a fine piece of muslin clothe.
-It is very helpful in skin disorders and removes excess pitta and cougha from the body.
+VASTRA DHAUTI -A cleansing practice, which consist of swallowing, and regurgitating a fine piece of muslin clothe.
+It is very helpful in skin disorders and removes excess pitta and cough from the body.

-Benefits; – With the help of this exercise one can get rid of coughs, asthma, diseases of spleen, glandular enlargement in the stomach, fever, bile, leprosy and twenty kinds of diseases caused by excess mucus are destroyed through the effects of dhouti karma.
+Benefits; – With the help of this exercise one can get rid of coughs, asthma, diseases of the spleen, glandular enlargement in the stomach, fever, bile, leprosy and twenty kinds of diseases caused by excess mucus are destroyed through the effects of Dhouti karma.

-In Ayurveda the seat of kapha dosha is in the mucus element of the chest and stomach; in this practice the mucous from the chest is loosened and removed.
-It has a great reputation in treating asthma.
-Vastra dhauti thoroughly scrubs the walls of the stomach and stimulates peristalsis and the digestive juices; it brings both pitta (bile element) and kapha doshas back into balance, improving all conditions related to the upper gastrointestinal tract.
+In Ayurveda the seat of Kapha dosha is in the mucus element of the chest and stomach; in this practice, the mucus from the chest is loosened and removed.
+It has a great reputation for treating asthma.
+Vastra Dhauti thoroughly scrubs the walls of the stomach and stimulates peristalsis and the digestive juices; it brings both pitta (bile element) and Kapha doshas back into balance, improving all conditions related to the upper gastrointestinal tract.

 VARISARA (SHANKHAPRAKSHALANA) or WASHING OF THE FOOD PIPE -This kriya cleans out the entire gastrointestinal tract from mouth to anus.
-It involves drinking glass after glass of lukewarm salt water and then performing some specific postures.
-This is repeated until you feel the urge to go for bowl movement.
-This cycle of drinking water and exercises is to be repeated until the water expelled from the anus is as clear as the water you are drinking.
+It involves drinking glass after glass of lukewarm saltwater and then performing some specific postures.
+This is repeated until you feel the urge to go for a bowel movement.
+This cycle of drinking water and exercise is to be repeated until the water expelled from the anus is as clear as the water you are drinking.
 At this stage, your entire gastro-intestinal tract has been fully cleaned.

-Benefits; – This kriya supports normal functioning of the intestines, relieves flatulence, constipation, acidity, indigestion, menstrual cramps, asthma, acne and boils etc. It also prevents urinary infections and the formation of kidney stones.
+Benefits; – This kriya supports the normal functioning of the intestines, relieves flatulence, constipation, acidity, indigestion, menstrual cramps, asthma, acne, and boils, etc. It also prevents urinary infections and the formation of kidney stones.
 It counteracts the bowel malfunctions.
 In healthy people this purification of the body sharpens the mind and creates dynamic vitality, permitting the intensive yogic practices leading to states of higher awareness.